-Captain Mark Phillips was the cross-country course-designer here for the four-star until 2016.
+Captain Mark Phillips was the cross-country course-designer here for the top class until 2016.
 Mike Etherington-Smith took over for the 2017 event and remains the current designer.